timelinez/timelinez.github.io/README.md

 A JavaScript technology that uses [D3](https://d3js.org/) to make a timeline from a simple text file.
 The timeline code is maintained in this repository ([github.com/timelinez/timelinez.github.io/](https://github.com/timelinez/timelinez.github.io/)) on Github who kindly serve it up for web access
-on https://timelinez.github.io/.
+on [timelinez.github.io](https://timelinez.github.io).
 It plucks a Github organization (or user) out of the domain, and the repo-name out of the anchor of the URL (if present - the bit to the right ot the '#') to extract data for a visual timeline.

 Here's a reference timeline on JFK's presidency (sibling repo to this one):

 * As you you would view it: [timelinez.github.io#jfk](https://timelinez.github.io#timelinez/jfk) (using this technology).
 * The source for that is in this repo: [github.com/timelinez/jfk](https://github.com/timelinez/jfk)
-* The main timeline file in that repo is [github.com/timelinez/jfk/blob/master/main.txt](https://github.com/timelinez/jfk/blob/master/main.txt).
+* The main timeline file in that repo is [github.com/timelinez/jfk/blob/master/main.txt](https://github.com/timelinez/jfk/blob/master/main.txt) (editable in situ).

 As mentioned, that repo is a sibling one inside the `timelinez` "organization".
 The intention is for multiple separate organizations to exist for various groups/agendas.